How to Create Your Own Thematic Homeschool Unit StudyMarch 11, 2020

-Unit studies are an exciting experience for homeschoolers.
-A unit of study focuses on one central theme, for example, insects.
-In that study, students will learn all about insects, combining multiple subjects into one study.
-Homeschoolers may cover everything from the biology of insects to the history of certain kinds, to the spelling of scientific names and more!
-In other words, one topic is studied from the perspective of various subjects.
-Truthfully, life does not typically differentiate between categories and subjects.
-In that manner, unit studies are a great way to introduce students to real-life experiences.
+Unit studies are an exciting experience for kids.
+A unit of study focuses on one central theme, e.g. insects.
+In the unit study, students will learn all about insects by combining multiple subjects into one study.
+These learning adventures may cover everything from the biology of insects, the history of species, the spelling of scientific names, and more!
+In other words, one topic is studied through various subjects.
+Life isn’t categorized into tidy boxes, so unit studies reflect that!
+What does this mean for your kids?
+Unit studies are a great way to introduce students to real-life experiences.

-When it comes to incorporating unit studies in your homeschool, parents have a variety of options available.
+There are plenty of ways to incorporate unit studies as homeschoolers.
 Several homeschooling websites, like ours, have already put together free unit studies on a variety of topics.
-However, if you can’t find any for your topics, or they aren’t available as free unit studies, you can always create one yourself.
-While it may seem intimidating to pull together a DIY unit of study, it’s not as difficult as it sounds.
+Still, what happens if you can’t find a unit study for your topic, or studies aren’t available for free?
+You can create one yourself!
+Intimidated?
+I get it.
+BUT, it’s not as difficult as it sounds, I promise!

-- Make the DIY unit study as in-depth as you like
+- The DIY unit study can be as in-depth as you like

-- Adjust the study to your student’s learning levels
+- You can adjust the study to your student’s level